For a small village, Eddleston has quite an interesting history.

 The current church has none of the original fabric, but within it there are relics from the 17th, 18th and 19th centuries including an 18th century sundial and 17th and 18th century armorial panels and funerary monuments.
 More information about this is available from the Peeblesshire Archaeological Society.

 The bell, which hangs in the belfry, was cast in 1507.
-It was thought to have been donated by the Murrays of Blackbarony to celebrate their arrival in the village
+It was thought to have been donated by the Murrays of Black Barony to celebrate their arrival in the village.
+It is still wrung each Sunday morning before the church service begins.

 From Poorhouse to Park